Scapa

 We also toured a museum and a distillery, which was interesting even if I’m not much of a scotch drinker the rolling fields of heather make for luxurious peat bogs that abound in the Orkneys and is a key ingredient for making Highland Park Whiskey.

-This converted fishing trawler has been completely remodeled and equipped for scuba diving in the rugged conditions of the North Sea.
-The ladder is rigged mid-ships and is long enough and at just the right slant to allow a fully rigged diver to easily climb out in the liveliest of sea states.
+Many years later the advent of recreational scuba diving brought a whole new aspect to tourism at Scapa Flow.
+We arrived at the dock at Stromness and were greeted by Emily Turton, owner and skipper of the Radiant Queen This converted fishing trawler has been completely remodeled and equipped for scuba diving in the rugged conditions of the North Sea.
+The ladder is rigged mid-ships and is long enough and at just the right slant to allow a fully rigged diver to easily climb out in the liveliest of sea states. |

 Emily managed the boat handling chores as well as any skipper I have ever seen and on top of that blends nitrox and fills cylinder, gives the most detailed and complete dive briefings I have ever had and to top it off cooks the meals which includes home baked deserts as well as yummy main courses.
 During the week one of the divers celebrated his 40th birthday and Emily ensured the event was commemorated with a delicious chocolate dipped strawberry cake